 By the end of the course you will have developed an appreciation that the key skill of an historian is uncovering information, analysing it critically and then presenting your findings.

 History links directly to jobs in heritage or archives, but has applications way beyond that.

-The ability to research and process information is needed for a whole range of different careers - law, administration, public relations, marketing, journalism, social policy and politics, to name but a few.
+The ability to research and process information is needed for a whole range of different careers, such as: